matrix-org/matrix-appservice-irc/docs/admin_room.md

 ### `!help`

-Provides a printout of the bot commands for the bridge
+Prints a list of commands for the bridge.